magento/devdocs/guides/v2.0/cloud/howtos/install-components.md

         git commit -m "<message>"
         git push origin <environment ID>

-If there are errors, see [extension deployment failure]({{page.baseurl}}cloud/trouble/trouble_comp-deploy-fail.html).
+If there are errors, see [module deployment failure]({{page.baseurl}}cloud/trouble/trouble_comp-deploy-fail.html).

 <div class="bs-callout bs-callout-warning">
-When installing and adding the extension the extension, you must add the `composer.lock` to your Git branch for deployment.
-If the extension is not in the file, the extension won't load in {{site.data.var.ece}}.
-This ensures when the `composer install` command is used, the extension properly loads.
+When installing and adding the module, you must add the `composer.lock` to your Git branch for deployment.
+If the module is not in the file, the module won't load in {{site.data.var.ece}}.
+This ensures when the `composer install` command is used, the module properly loads.
 This command uses the `composer.lock` file.
 </div>

-### Step 3: Verify the extension {#verify}
+### Step 3: Verify the module {#verify}

-To verify the extension installed properly, you can check its functionality in the Magento Admin or you can make sure it is enabled as follows:
+To verify the module installed properly, you can check its functionality in the Magento Admin or you can make sure it is enabled as follows:

-1. [SSH to the environment]({{page.baseurl}}cloud/env/environments-start.html#env-start-ssh) on which the extension is installed.
+1. [SSH to the environment]({{page.baseurl}}cloud/env/environments-start.html#env-start-ssh) on which the module is installed.
 2. Enter the following command to display a list of enabled modules:

         php bin/magento module:status
-3. Verify the extension is listed.
+3. Verify the module is listed.

-The extension name is in the format `<VendorName>_<ComponentName>`.
+The module name is in the format `<VendorName>_<ComponentName>`.
 It will not be in the same format as the Composer name.

-## Manage extensions {#manage}
+## Manage modules {#manage}
-To manage your extensions, you can enable and disable or change settings per environment.
+To manage your modules, you can enable and disable or change settings per environment.

-### Enable and disable extensions {#enable-disable}
+### Enable and disable modules {#enable-disable}
-We recommend enabling and disabling your extensions across all environments to best match testing per environment.
+We recommend enabling and disabling your modules across all environments to best match testing per environment.
 If you encounter issues, you may need to update permissions for the files and folders.

-Trying to enable and disable extensions not following this method can lead to permissions and other issues.
+Trying to enable and disable modules not following this method can lead to permissions and other issues.

 2. In a terminal, SSH into your environments: Integration, Staging, and Production.
-3. You need a specific name of the extension or module.
+3. You need a specific name of the module or module.
 Use the following command to locate the name:

         php bin/magento module:status
 4. To enable, use the following command.